Multi-modal Bayesian Neural Network Surrogates with Conjugate Last-Layer Estimation: Introduction and Background

-SVI approximates the posterior of the network parameters fundamentally differently to MCMC.
-While MCMC approximates the posterior distribution via a collection of samples from it, SVI approximates the posterior by finding the closest match from an analytical family of distributions.
-For a model with parameters, $\bm{\theta}$, and data, $\bm{x}$, we want to find a distribution $Q(\bm{\theta}) \approx p(\bm{\theta}|\bm{x})$.
-The distribution, $Q$, is chosen to minimize the KL-divergence, $D_{KL}(Q\|p)$.
-In practice, the family for $Q$ is often chosen to be the so-called mean-field approximation: independent Gaussian distributions over each component of $\bm{\theta}$ (possibly after first transforming constrained parameters into unconstrained space).
-This choice makes the problem of optimizing $Q$ simple, and often this can lead to a very good approximation of $p(\bm{\theta}|\bm{x})$.
+We focus on SVI for our task to take advantage of the network structure in specifying the approximate posterior distribution.
+SVI approximates the posterior of the network parameters by finding the closest match from an analytical family of distributions.
+For a model with parameters, $\bm{\theta}$, and data, $\bm{x}$, we want to find a closed-form distribution $Q(\bm{\theta})$, which minimizes the KL-divergence, $D_{KL}(Q\|p)$, from the true posterior distribution, $p(\bm{\theta}|\bm{x})$.
+Commonly, the family for $Q$ is chosen to be the so-called mean-field approximation: independent Gaussian distributions over each component of $\bm{\theta}$ (possibly after first transforming constrained parameters into unconstrained space).
+This choice makes the problem of optimizing $Q$ computationally tractable \parencite{zhang_theoretical_2020, sheng_stability_2025}, and has been applied to estimate posterior distributions in applications such as genomics \parencite[e.g.,][]{carbonetto_scalable_2012} and language modeling \parencite[e.g.,][]{blei_latent_2003}.
 However, for posterior distributions with strong dependence between parameters, the approximation can be poor \parencite[e.g.,][]{wang_lack_2004}.
 BNN posterior distributions do have strong dependence between parameters.

-Bayesian last-layer neural networks \parencite[BLL;][]{lazaro-gredilla_marginalized_2010} are also commonly used \parencite[e.g.,][]{snoek_scalable_2015}, and can be thought of as a special variational approximation to a BNN posterior.
-For BLLs, weights and biases in all layers except the last layer are estimated with point estimates, while weights and biases in the last layer are estimated with a variational distribution.
-The variational distribution in the last layer is often comprised of independent Gaussian distributions; however, distributions with more complex dependence have been proposed \parencite[e.g.,][]{li_multi-fidelity_2020, harrison_variational_2024}.
-The estimation method we propose in Section \ref{sec:estimation} is, to the best of our knowledge, the first fully Bayesian variational BNN approximation proposed incorporating dependence through conjugate full conditional distributions in the last layer.
+Bayesian last-layer neural networks \parencite[BLL;][]{lazaro-gredilla_marginalized_2010} are also commonly used \parencite[e.g.,][]{snoek_scalable_2015}.
+For BLLs, weights and biases in all layers except the last layer are estimated with point estimates, while weights and biases in the last layer are treated as random variables.
+As a consequence, there is less variability in the estimation of a BLL than a fully Bayesian neural network, where all weights and biases are treated as random variables.
+The distribution of the weights and biases in the last layer is often comprised of independent Gaussian distributions; however, distributions with more complex dependence have been proposed \parencite[e.g.,][]{li_multi-fidelity_2020, harrison_variational_2024}.
+The estimation method we propose in Section \ref{sec:estimation} incorporates dependence through conjugate full conditional distributions in the last layer.